secureCodeBox/scanner-webapplication-zap/README.md

 <!-- end -->

 # About
 This repository contains a self contained µService utilizing the OWASP ZAP Proxy scanner for the secureCodeBox Application.
-To learn more about the Zap scanner itself visit [OWASP_Zap_Project] or [zaproxy.org].
+To learn more about the ZAP scanner itself visit [OWASP_Zap_Project] or [zaproxy.org].

-## Zap parameters
+## ZAP parameters

-To hand over supported parameters through api usage, you can set following attributes:
+To hand over supported parameters through the secureCodeBox [API], you can set following attributes:

 ```json
 [